EOP-OMB/federal-program-inventory/website/_program/TC.137.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: Under the baseline tax system, all compensation, including dedicated and deferred payments, should be included in taxable income.
-In contrast, the Tax Code provides for tax-free distributions of up to $3,000 from governmental retirement plans for premiums for health and long term care premiums of public safety officers.
+objective: The baseline tax system would not allow a deduction for personal expenditures including charitable contributions.
+In contrast, the Tax Code provides individuals and corporations a deduction for contributions to nonprofit health institutions.
+  Tax expenditures resulting from the deductibility of contributions to other charitable institutions are listed under the education, training, employment, and social services function.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":10570000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":9000000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":10490000000.0}]'
 outlays: null
 permalink: /program/TC.137.html
 popular_name: ''